A. Transfer Courses

 Off-campus study provides students opportunities to further develop their language skills and/or assimilate the culture of another country; or it can give access to academic programs, cultural resources, or natural environments unavailable at Middlebury College.
 More than half of each Middlebury class studies abroad in the junior year, and some 65 percent of these students take courses in their discipline in the language of the host country and/or engage in advanced language study.
 To ensure a sense of purpose, students should clearly define academic and personal goals, possess adequate competence in language and other pertinent skills, and select an appropriate school and setting.
 Students who plan to study abroad, whether as part of a language, International Studies, or other major, should consider beginning or continuing language study in their first semester at Middlebury.

-Juniors wishing to study with the C.V.
-Starr-Middlebury Schools Abroad programs in Cameroon, China, France, Germany, India, Italy, Japan, Latin America, the Middle East, Russia, or Spain should consult with their academic adviser, the appropriate language department and International Programs and Off-Campus Study.
+Students wishing to study at one of the Schools Abroad programs should consult with their academic adviser, the appropriate language department and International Programs and Off-Campus Study.
 These programs are open to all qualified students.

 The Off-Campus Study committee considers student applications for direct enrollment in selected overseas universities, as well as certain junior year abroad programs established by other American colleges and universities.
 In granting permission for a junior year abroad program, Middlebury agrees to grant full equivalent credit on successful completion of the program.
 Interested students should consult with International Programs and Off-Campus Study for further information.
 Descriptions of programs, catalogs, and application forms are available in that office.